stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 The server-side creates response messages similar to the example shown above.
-To implement a C JSON-RPC and JSON REST server, please see the example `json-currentTimeServer.cpp` located in `gsoap/samples/xml-rpc-json` in the gSOAP package.
-While the example is written in C++, the same gSOAP functions are used to bind a port and serve requests.
+To implement a C JSON-RPC and JSON REST server, please see the example `json-currentTimeServer.c` located in `gsoap/samples/xml-rpc-json` in the gSOAP package.

 Miscellaneous                                                            {#misc}
 =============